drduh/macOS-Security-and-Privacy-Guide/README.md

 The first user account is always an admin account.
 Admin accounts are members of the admin group and have access to `sudo`, which allows them to usurp other accounts, in particular root, and gives them effective control over the system.
 Any program that the admin executes can potentially obtain the same access, making this a security risk.
 Utilities like `sudo` have [weaknesses that can be exploited](https://bogner.sh/2014/03/another-mac-os-x-sudo-password-bypass/) by concurrently running programs and many panes in System Preferences are [unlocked by default](http://csrc.nist.gov/publications/drafts/800-179/sp800_179_draft.pdf) [p.
 61–62] for admin accounts.
 It is considered a best practice by [Apple](https://help.apple.com/machelp/mac/10.12/index.html#/mh11389) and [others](http://csrc.nist.gov/publications/drafts/800-179/sp800_179_draft.pdf) [p.
 41–42] to use a separate standard account for day-to-day work and use the admin account for installations and system configuration.

-It is not strictly required to ever log into the admin account via the OS X login screen.
+It is not strictly required to ever log into the admin account via the macOS login screen.
 The system will prompt for authentication when required and Terminal can do the rest.
 To that end, Apple provides some [recommendations](https://support.apple.com/HT203998) for hiding the admin account and its home directory.
 This can be an elegant solution to avoid having a visible 'ghost' account.
 The admin account can also be [removed from FileVault](http://apple.stackexchange.com/a/94373).

 #### Caveats